Assault In The Second Degree – Denver

 Our Denver Law Firm For Assault Charges

 The criminal defense attorneys at our office have been defending people accused of second-degree assault in Centennial and Lone Trees for over two decades.
 We fight hard.
-If you or a loved one has been charged with assault, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a free consultation at 303-731-0719.
+If you or a loved one has been charged with assault, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC for a free consultation at 303-731-0719.
 Together, we can protect your future.